Markavian/hxpect/README.md

 	expect(actual).to.beNull();
 	expect(actual).to.not.beNull();

-The reverse form of not works too:
+The reverse form of not works as well:

 	expect(actual).to.be(expected);
 	expect(actual).not.to.be(expected);